 The schedule you have prepared will help determine your budget.
 How much money will you spend per Scout?
 Read and fill in the troop budget material based on your expenses and fund-raising activities.
-Purchase Boy's Life Magazine for each family and be sure to schedule the dates for the council popcorn sales activity.
-Recruit a parent to be your unit popcorn kernal.
+Purchase Scout Life Magazine for each family and be sure to schedule the dates for the council popcorn sales activity.
+Recruit a parent to be your unit Popcorn Kernal.